mrkraimer/PY_NTNDA_Viewer/README.md

 ## Required python modules

 You must have python and pip installed.
-I am using ferora core 30 and it has python3 and pip3 installed.

 The other python modules can be installed via **pip install ...**

-For example I can issue the command
+For example issue the command

     sudo pip install numpy